bernardo-silva/NetworkScienceProject/README.md

-# INSERIR TITULO
+# Finding Deeper Community Structures: The Networks of Portuguese Universities

-This project was elaborated for the class of Complex Analysis.
+This project was elaborated as a project for the class of Complex Analysis.

-The final report can be read HERE.
+The final report can be read [here](report.pdf).

 If you want to run the code, the main dependencies are: